South Beloit, Illinois: Economy

 South Beloit's economy has benefited from the legalization of cannabis in Illinois due to its location on the Illinois-Wisconsin state line, as cannabis remains illegal in Wisconsin.
 The city has received a significant amount of tax revenue since the opening of the town's first recreational cannabis dispensary in 2020.
+The city's economy is only expected to further benefit from this industry as a second dispensary was opened along the state line in January 2025.